 Amazonia: Seje, copoazú, acai, merey, túpiro, uva de palma, ponsigué, semeruco and juniper, grapefruit, orange, passion fruit.

 When you taste Canaïma Gin, you are first greeted by fresh citrus, which comes from orange peel and grape, as well as herbal notes that emerge from cool.
-Fruity and bitter notes come from merey, which are complemented by aromatic and mineral notes from copoazú, uva de palma, túpiro and acai.
+Fruity and bitter notes come from merely complemented by aromatic and mineral notes from copoazú, uva de Palma, túpiro, and acai.